AdobeDocs/experience-manager-core-components.en/contributing.md

 ## How to Contribute

 How you contribute depends on who you are and the sort of changes you'd like to contribute:

+### Create an Issue

+Do you have a suggestion, observation about the current docs, or question the way something is described?
+File an issue.
+Issues are also excellent if you have something to contirbute, but don't feel comfortable editing the docs or making a pull request yourself.

 ### Minor Changes